Windows 11 Bloatware Removal: Official Method in 25H2

 1. Press Windows + R to open the Run dialog

-2. Type gpedit.msc and press Enter to open Group Policy Editor
+2. Type the following command and press Enter to open Group Policy Editor:

 Group Policy Editor interface displaying the path to App Package Deployment settings with the Remove Default Microsoft Store packages policy highlighted